AndreaMiola/consumption_behaviour_during_retirement/README.md

 ## [Notes](#notes)

-I had some problems to import module 'visualizing_data'.
+- I had some problems to import module 'visualizing_data'.
 The description of this file is unfortunately not in the documentation.
-Waf highlights some Warning that I was not able to solve, but the build finishes successfully.
+- Waf highlights some warnings that I was not able to solve, but the build finishes successfully.

 ## [Project idea](#table-of-contents)